 Once again, Kindle’s branding is minimal, with its logo design present in the bottom right corner.
 However, the inclusion of a slogan is helpful and leans more towards their branding.
 And when this phrase becomes associated with Kindle, seeing it on ads will increase brand recognition.

 Bonus Insights from Latana

-Based on survey data collected with our own brand tracking software, we were able to identify what consumers considered to be Amazon Kindle’s top brand values and associations in 2020.
+Based on survey data collected with our brand tracking, software we were able to identify what consumers considered to be Amazon Kindle’s top brand values and associations in 2020.

 Since its arrival on the market, the Kindle has evolved a good bit.
 With different editions available — some of which are on their 10th or 11th generation — Kindle positions itself as a solid choice for a wide range of consumers.

 It’s also a great example of how a wildly successful company uses both branding and marketing to move its products and services forward.
-While branding establishes the “who, what, and why” to improve brand recognition and consideration, marketing grabs consumers’ attention and drives leads.
+While branding strategies establish the “who, what, and why” to improve brand recognition and consideration, the marketing plan grabs consumers’ attention and drives leads.